RohitAmdahl/RohitAmdahl/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on task
+- 🔭 I’m currently working on Portfolio.
-- 🌱 I’m currently learning- design and front-end-coding
+- 🌱 I’m currently learning- design and front-end.
 - 👯 I’m looking to collaborate on work.
-- 🤔 I’m looking for help with ...
 - 💬 Ask me about .anything..
 - 📫 How to reach me: .call me .+47 40538464.
-- 😄 Pronouns: .Rohit..
+- 😄 Pronouns: .Rohit
-- ⚡ Fun fact: ..
+- ⚡ Fun fact: .designer and coder.